Fowerus/drf-crm/README.md

 ``user``: *int:object_id*

 ## **Need to do**
+* Fix views, serializers, models related with mongo db
 * Change the logic of client login to the account
 * Add notification channels with celery
 * Rewrite documentation(Maybe using Swager UI)